 Author: Michael Cardman, Legal Editor

-Updated to reflect a minimum wage increase in Chicago, effective July 1, 2016.
+Updated to reflect an increase in Vermont's minimum wage, effective January 1, 2017.

-Updated to reflect an increase in the minimum wage for Johnson County, Iowa, effective May 1, 2016.
+Updated to reflect an increase in Massachusetts's minimum wage, effective January 1, 2017.

 HR guidance on complying with the FLSA requirements for deductions below the minimum wage.